 Hike in the Rif Mountains

 As mentioned earlier, if you can spare more than one or two in days in Chefchaouen, then I would highly recommend exploring and hiking in the nearby Rif Mountains.
 Located around 30 mins away by car, it’s a great way to explore the beautiful landscape near to Chefchaouen through either a self-guided hike or with a local tour guide.

 Have you been to Chefchaouen before?
 How did you find it?
 Let me know in the comments below!

 Chefchaouen is one of the most charming Moroccan towns, which we enjoyed even more than we expected.
 It offered great food, friendly locals and of course, sweet playful kittens.
 We were so glad we included it Chefchaouen in our Moroccan itinerary.

 If you are planning a longer trip around Morocco of a week or two, you might find some of my other blog posts useful.
 I’ve written detailed guides to Rabat, Fes, spending 3 days in Marrakech, Essaouira, exploring the Sahara desert and enjoying a beach break in Taghazout and Paradise Valley.
 I’ve also written some more specific blog posts on hiking the Rif Mountains in Morocco, visiting La Mamounia in Marrakech as a day visitor, visiting Le Jardin Majorelle and a guide to some of the best places to eat in Marrakech.

 I do hope my Chefchaouen Travel Guide has been useful.
 Feel free to ask any further questions and I’d love if you shared on any of the below links!

 Disclaimer: This visit to Chefchaouen in Morocco was entirely paid for by myself and there was no involvement from the tourism board or a hotel.
 This is an independent guide

-Enjoyed my guide to visiting Chefchaouen in Morocco?
+Enjoyed my Chefchaouen Travel Guide?
 Pin it!